Aliases for PIK3C2B Gene

 GeneCards Summary for PIK3C2B Gene

 PIK3C2B (Phosphatidylinositol-4-Phosphate 3-Kinase Catalytic Subunit Type 2 Beta) is a Protein Coding gene.
-Diseases associated with PIK3C2B include Myopathy, Centronuclear, X-Linked and Centronuclear Myopathy.
-Among its related pathways are Inositol phosphate metabolism (KEGG) and EGF/EGFR Signaling Pathway.
+Diseases associated with PIK3C2B include Myopathy, Centronuclear, X-Linked.
+Among its related pathways are mTOR Pathway and Glycerophospholipid biosynthesis.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
 An important paralog of this gene is PIK3C2A.

 UniProtKB/Swiss-Prot Summary for PIK3C2B Gene